 Legal sector change is occurring at lightning speed.
-Change that used to happen over a decade now transpires in two to three years, and staying ahead of this rapid rate of change is challenging for law firms of all shapes and sizes.
-Through Cushman & Wakefield's proprietary 2019 National Legal Sector Benchmark Survey, we have identified many trend shifts and new issues gaining prominence that are directly impacting the legal sector, its business drivers, and law firm decision making.
+Change that used to happen over a decade now transpires in two to three years—and staying ahead of this rapid rate of change is challenging for law firms of all shapes and sizes.
+Inside this edition of LEGAL BRIEFS, take a deeper look into trends impacting today’s legal sector, written by our very own thought leaders and selected guest experts.